TOUR HIGHLIGHTS

 Note: The itinerary is descriptive, not definitive, and is subject to change.
 There also may be modifications due to weather, restoration works taking place are historic sites, and availability of local activities and guides.

-On the Sunday evening of May 25th, prior to the tour, you’re invited to join a special hymn sing in London.
-Additional pricing if you’d like to reserve your room for this night.
+On the evening of Tuesday, June 2nd, you’re invited to join a special hymn sing in London.

 The tour was extremely well organized and every detail was considered.
 I felt so comfortable and well cared for as we all enjoyed this beautiful part of the world.